Nicolas Bouliane

 Mental health

 Travel fatigue can make you an idle, apathetic mess.
 It comes to me as an acute case of decision fatigue.
 I long for the comfort of familiarity and routine.
-I usually take this as my cue to wrap up the trip and head home, but sometimes a really good curry grounds me just the same.
+I usually take this as my cue to wrap up the trip and head home, but sometimes warm curry grounds me all the same.

 Remember that a trip is a vacation.
-Allow yourself to sleep in and to linger in cafés with a good book.
-Indulge in idleness; no one is judging you.
+Allow yourself to sleep in and to linger in nice places with a good book.
+Indulge in idleness and small rituals; no one is judging you.